sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Shuffle your Deckahedron and place it face-down in front of you.

-Whenever your character attempts something risky, where the outcome is not certain, the GM will call on you to use your Deckahedron and "flip".
+Whenever your character attempts something risky, where the outcome is not certain, the GM calls on you to use your Deckahedron and "flip".

-First, the GM will name the move you're attempting and which of your character's attributes -- Strength, Dexterity, or Intelligence -- you will use to resolve the flip.
+First, the GM names the move you're attempting and which of your character's attributes -- Strength, Dexterity, or Intelligence -- you use to resolve the flip.

     GM Note: The attributes used to resolve a move are listed at the top of each card.
-Sometimes a card will give the option of several attributes, like "Str / Dex".
+Sometimes a card gives the option of several attributes, like "Str / Dex".
 You may need to ask the player for more detail about what they are attempting before calling for a flip.